 Appraiser judgment prevails in all decisions regarding individual parcel valuation.
 Each parcel is reviewed, and a value is selected based on general and specific data pertaining to the parcel, the neighborhood, and the market.
-The appraiser determines which available value estimate may be appropriate and may adjust for particular characteristics and conditions as they occur in the valuation area.
+The appraiser determines which available value estimate may be appropriate and may adjust for particular characteristics and conditions in the valuation area.